Special Covid-19 Policies and Operations

 - We sanitize all touch surfaces & equipment before and after each class.

-- While I cannot refund any amounts for missed classes, I will provide make-up time during or after class and/or supply kits with instructions to-go for missed projects so we can ensure everyone stays home from class if sick or exposed to anyone who is sick but still gets to participate in some way in all projects.
+- While I cannot refund any amounts for missed Spring classes or Summer Camps, I will provide make-up time during or after attended classes and/or supply kits with instructions to-go for missed projects so we can ensure everyone stays home from class if sick or exposed to anyone who is sick but still gets to participate in some way in all projects.

 - We will be prepared to move to an online class format and provide at home supply kits should any OHA guidelines change that would impact in-person Spring classes.
 Should OHA guidelines change that impact our ability to host summer camp, we will refund/credit that camp.

-- All classes will be limited to 6-8 kids.
-Any class not meeting the enrollment minimum of 6 by Sept 21st will be cancelled and full refunds will be given to any registrants.
+- All after school classes will be limited to 5-8 kids.
+Any Spring class not meeting the enrollment minimum of 5 by March 22nd will be cancelled and full refunds will be given to any registrants.

-- If you have a credit from a cancelled Spring Break or Summer Camp, that amount will be available at registration check out for you to put toward any Fall class or camp.
+- If you have a credit from a cancelled Spring Break or Summer Camp in 2020, that amount will be available at registration check out for you to put toward any Spring class or camp.
 Problem with a credit?
 Contact Leah@portlandcraftbar.com.

-- Other in-person options may be available, particularly if a class listed above is cancelled due to low enrollment.
-These include custom classes for individual cohorts and/or private/semi-private lessons, and/or custom online classes for private groups.
-Please contact email@example.com if you are interested in.
+- Other options may be available, particularly if a class listed above is cancelled due to low enrollment.
+These include custom in-person classes for individual cohorts, in-person or online private/semi-private lessons, and/or custom online classes for private groups.
+Please contact email@example.com if you are interested in any of these options.